 Many people visit the Tasman Peninsula as a day trip from Hobart.
 That’s definitely possible, but you’ll only have time to see a fraction of the sights and won’t have time for any hiking.
 I think Port Arthur Historic Site alone requires a full day!

-I recommend you spend at least two days on the peninsula, but three or four days would be even better.
+I recommend you spend at least two days on the peninsula, but three or four days would be even better, especially if you plan to hike.
 (And if you’re going to Hobart, check out my 2-day Hobart itinerary to make sure you hit all the highlights.)

 Tasman Peninsula and Port Arthur Accommodations